givedirectly/Google-Partnership/INITIAL_SETUP.md

 Because the application is all client-side JavaScript, any static web host (WordPress, a blog, etc.) should work as a server.
-Simply copy all the files from [docs/](./docs) and below to the location you're serving from.
+Simply copy all the files from [docs/](./docs) and its subdirectories to the location you're serving from.

 To make the [Token Server](./token_server/README.md) work with the new location, you must update the `allowedOrigins` field in